psiz-org/psiz/README.md

 ## Purpose

-PsiZ provides the computational tools to infer a continuous, multivariate stimulus representation from human behavior.
+PsiZ provides the computational tools to infer psychological representations from human behavior (i.e., a psychological embedding).
 It integrates cognitive theory with contemporary computational methods.

 ## Installation